 Hopping on water rides is our favorite way to cool down!
 You don’t have to sacrifice any ride time, and you can escape the heat as you get splashed (or soaked).
 The ride with the highest chance of getting wet is the river raft ride, Kali River Rapids, in Animal Kingdom.
 You can’t miss Splash Mountain at Magic Kingdom either.
 As you walk around the parks, you may come across misting stations or splash pads (however, these may be temporarily unavailable due to COVID-19).
 Chill out for a few minutes before you continue on your way.
-The tadpoles would especially enjoy Casey Jr. Splash ‘n’ Soak Station in Fantasyland at Magic Kingdom … and we wouldn’t blame you if you joined in.

 7. Seek air conditioning whenever possible.

 Fortunately, many of the rides, restaurants, shows and shops are indoors and #blessed with air conditioning.
 It’s nice hopping from one spot to another knowing that you’ll get some relief from the heat.
 Another strategy is to book a dining reservation during the hottest parts of the day and eat leisurely.
 This always gives us time to reflect positively on the day so far and plan out what to do next.
 Spend some time souvenir shopping, as well.
 Many gift shops near the front of each park are interconnected so you don’t even have to step outside as you move from store to store.

-Best Disney World Attractions to Beat the Heat
+Best Disney World Attractions and Shows to Beat the Heat

 - Buzz Lightyear's Space Ranger Spin